Bake Your Teachers a Thank You!: A Blueprint

 - Repeat as needed!
 This has been such a hit in our school that we quickly turned it into “Cookie of the Month Day”, and every month families from a different grade do the baking, so each grade is only asked to bake once a year.

 Pretty easy, right?
-And a lot of bang for your appreciation buck, I can tell you that.
+And a lot of bang for your staff and teacher appreciation buck, I can tell you that.
 You can post your cookie photos to The Mom 100 wall on Facebook, comment at TheMom100.com, or post to Instagram, Twitter, or Pinterest using the #BakeAThankYou hashtag.
 Even email me the photos!
 I’m quite chatty so you’ll likely hear back.